-How to Pack for The Yacht Week
+How to Pack for The Yacht Week and Bucketlust

+Wondering how to pack for the Yacht Week?
 Before heading to The Yacht Week last summer, I tried to do some research on what to expect but didn't have much success.
 The Yacht Week is, as they say, nothing like the real world after all!

 Overpacking and feeling unprepared are the worst, so here’s the gist: you wake up, eat breakfast on your boat, sail to a bay or something to swim, eat lunch, sail to your destination, hang out for a bit or go explore town, go out for the night.
 Sounds like a lot of bikini time?
 Bingo.

 The photos make it look pretty glamorous so you might think you’ll be dressing up a lot but you won’t, I promise.
 You probably won’t even put makeup on or brush your hair most days.
 One night you don’t even get off the boat so you’ll party all night in your bikini.
 If you get a shower in, you’ll be lucky.
 It’s not the most glamorous experience, but it is amazing.

 So what do you bring to the best week of your life?
 Here's what I'd suggest - a list of all the Yacht Week essentials!

 PS.
 Going to Bucketlust instead?
 As it is founded by ex-Yacht Weekers, your packing list will be nearly the same.

 HOW TO PACK FOR THE YACHT WEEK AND BUCKETLUST:

 Whether you are packing for general sailing holidays Croatia, Sail Week Croatia, Bucketlust, or the Yacht Week specifically, the clothes you pack will be more or less the same.
 I have now been to Yacht Week and Yacht Week Greece and this is what I recommend: